pypa/pip/docs/html/user_guide.rst

 those installation prerequisites, and pip needs to navigate tricky situations where it's getting conflicting instructions.
-This new dependency resolver will make pip better at handling that tricky logic, and easier for you to use and troubleshoot.
+This new dependency resolver will make pip better at handling that tricky logic, and make pip easier for you to use and troubleshoot.

 The most significant changes to the resolver are: